AlCalzone/scaffold/README.md

 # AlCalzone's project scaffolding tool

-Command line utility to quickly create a new TypeScript project.
+Command line utility to quickly create a new TypeScript Node.js project.

 ## Prerequisites

-Any computer with NodeJS in version 12 or higher and npm 6 or higher.
+Any computer with Node.js in version 14 or higher and npm 6 or higher.

 ## Usage